Airead/airead-hexo/source/_posts/2012-11-29-study-automake.markdown

 title: "Step-By-Step Example Of Autotools For Beginner"
 date: 2012-12-03 13:02
 comments: true
-categories: [linux-tools, autotools]
+categories: linux-tools autotools
 ---

 This is a simple autotools example for beginner.
 You can easily follow it.
 After that you should be able to use autotools for your own project without complex features.
 This example shows how to use autoconf/automake, how to edit configure.ac/Makefile.am and how to disable default CFLAGS='-g -O2' for debug etc. OK, let's do it!

 <code>
 autoconf version: 2.68
 automake version: 1.11.3
 Ubuntu 12.04
 </code>

 <!--more-->
 ## Create Sources
 If you want to use autotools in your project, first of all you should have an existing one. following is an example I use.
 {% codeblock %}
     summary-1.0.0
     ├── doc             #project documents